csharpreactivepatterns/csharpreactivepatterns.github.io/messaging-with-actors.md

 <h2 class="page-heading"><a name="Message">Message</a></h2>
 Package the information into a Message, a data record that the messaging system can transmit through a message channel.
+Messages are sent between actors to exchange information.

 {% gist 298542716b078652b292639ab94d0f56 %}
 <a href="{{ site.github_repository }}MessagingWithActors/Message/Program.cs"